PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year1/BlockB/README.md

 - [AI Business Model Canvas](../../Study%20Content/Digital%20Transformation/Professional%20writing%201.html)

 ## Wednesday
-**Site-visit:** Banijay studios in Amsterdam (from 10 am to 1 pm at Banijay.
-Lunch will be provided by the client.
-Meet at BUas at 07.30 for 08 am prompt departure)
+**Site-visit:** From 10 to 13 you will be visiting Banijay studios in Amsterdam.
+The client will present the Creative Brief and you will have a chance to ask relevant questions.

+__IMPORTANT!!!__

+Especially for this occasion, we arranged transportation from you.
+Please be sharp at __7.30 o clock at Breda University (AS) next to the Frontier building__.
+We will depart sharply at 8 o clock.

+*Lunch is provided by Banijay, so you don't need to worry about it.*

 <<<<<<< HEAD
 ## Thursday